golang-migrate/migrate/database/oracle/README.md

 1. The oracle image size in community is 8GB, which is huge
 1. The volume size of one single oracle container is about 5GB, which is huge too
 1. And more importantly, It will take a long time to start just a single oracle container & configure it(almost 30min on my 16GB memory, 8 cores machine).
 The test case will run in parallel and each case will require it's own container, which will increase the resource & time costs many times.
-1. Again, it's tricky to configure the dependencies for the compile & link automatically because of the oracle download policies.
+1. Although an Oracle client is NOT required for compiling, it is at run time. and it's tricky to download the dynamic lib directly/automatically because of the oracle download policies.

 ### Why there is a dockerfile for oracle only?